e4nu/e4nuanalysiscode/README.md

   3. Fiducials are taken care for
   4. Acceptance weights are computed
 - **CLAS6AnalysisI**: it deals with analysis features specific to CLAS6 data.
-- **MCCLAS6StandardAnalysis** and **CLAS6StandardAnalysis**: they inherit from the interfaces.
-The standard classes simply call the `MCCLAS6AnalysisI::GetValidEvent(id)` functions.
-For analysis that differ from the standard one, a new class should be added with a new implementation of `GetValidEvent(id)`.
+- **MCCLAS6StandardAnalysis** and **CLAS6StandardAnalysis**: they inherit from the MCCLAS6AnalysisI and CLAS6AnalysisI interfaces.
+The standard classes are templates to facilitate the integration of new analysis by new users.
+For this reason, the standard classes simply call the `MCCLAS6AnalysisI::GetValidEvent(id)` or `CLAS6AnalysisI::GetValidEvent(id)` functions.
+For analysis that differ from the standard one, a new class should be added with a new implementation of `GetValidEvent(id)`, using these classes as templates.
 The analysis is configured with the `AnalysisID` keyword.
 For now, only the standard analysis is available (analysis id of 0).
+New analysis would require a new analysis ID.
 - **E4NuAnalysis**: it is responsible to call either the MC or data objects according to the Configuration.
 It also deals with the **signal/bkg** selection.

 ---------------